 There are millions of e-commerce stores—each with their own unique approach to selling goods.
 And despite the fact that the variety of products available online has never been greater, the elements that make one e-commerce store convert better than another remain rooted in fundamental user experience rules.

-Avoiding the common mistakes in this post will help .
+Avoiding the common mistakes in this post will help separate you from competitors.
 As you go through this list, consider your store: What’s working?
 What could be improved?
-How can a help you increase conversions?
+How can a visitor-first approach help you increase conversions?

 1. Not using sticky navigation